 This was just to suffice our very primitive material senses for scientificity.
 While as per Srimad Bhagwatam, the universes are created by mere imagination of Lord Krishna.

-Six horizontal and two vertical mountain chains divide Jambudvipa into nine regions, or varshas (Figure 11,top left).
+Six horizontal and two vertical mountain chains divide Jambudvipa into nine regions, or varshas (see Figure 11).
 The southernmost region is called Bharata-varsha.
 Careful study shows that this map corresponds to India plus adjoining areas of south-central Asia.
 The first step in making this identification is to observe that the Bhagavatam assigns many rivers in India to Bharata- varsha.
 Thus Bharata-varsha represents India.
 The same can be said of many mountains in Bharata-varsha.
-In particular, the Bhagavatam places the Himalayas to the north of Bharata-varsha in Jambudvipa (Figure 11).
+In particular, the Bhagavatam places the Himalayas to the north of Bharata-varsha in Jambudvipa (Jambu Dweep) (see Figure 11).

 A detailed study of Puranic accounts allows the other mountain ranges of Jambudvipa to be identified with mountain ranges in the region north of India.
 Although this region includes some of the most desolate and mountainous country in the world, it was nonetheless important in ancient times.
 For example, the famous Silk Road passes through this region.
 The Pamir Mountains can be identified with Mount Meru and Ilavrita-varsha, the square region in the center of Jambudvipa.
 (Note that Mount Meru does not represent the polar axis in this interpretation.)